 Synergy Coworking also hosts multiple types of events for members.
 Like Porto i/o they have community lunches and drinks, workshops, and other events.
 Members can keep in touch or connect through their Facebook group or Slack channel.
 Synergy also hosts pitching events and has a mentorship program.

-5. TL;DR: Which type of Digital Nomad is Porto for?
+5. TL;DR: What type of Digital Nomad is Porto for?

 If you have your heart set on Portugal but Lisbon is too expensive and populated for you, head to Porto before it’s cool.
 Social digital nomads who love to attend local events and network with like-minded individuals will appreciate the large number of events and workshops hosted by the coworking spaces in Porto.
 The city is small and fairly easy to navigate, so it suits digital nomads who are looking for a short-term place to stay before heading onto another city to explore.

 If you haven’t yet bought your flight to Porto you can do it with Kiwi to Porto or with Cheap Airline Deals!
-Take up to $50◊ off with Promo Code AIR50 at a really good price!
+Take up to $50 off with Promo Code AIR50 at a really good price!
+Also you should check Momondo.

 Disclosure: Any of the links on Remoters.net are affiliate links from which we receive a commission from sales of certain items.
 We also participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com or endless.com, myhabit.com, smallparts.com, or amazonwireless.com.